"A drone is not yogurt, shelf life is unlimited"

 On the "kill zone":

-"Drones create a 'kill zone' (~20 km) around the front strip.
-One of the tasks is to expand the kill zone to destroy enemy targets before they approach the line of contact"
+"Drones form a 'kill zone' (~20 km) around the front strip.
+One of the tasks is expanding the kill zone to destroy enemy targets before they approach the line of contact"

 On the threat to NATO:

-"If the adversary deploys hundreds of drones daily (200–300+), traditional civilian defense systems may prove unprepared.
-NATO countries need an urgent review of national security doctrines"
+"If the adversary deploys hundreds of drones daily (200–300+), traditional civil defense systems may prove unprepared.
+An operational review of national security doctrines in NATO countries is needed"

-"Ukraine's experience has practical value for other countries; assistance to Ukraine from other nations is the 'price' for access to this experience"
+"Ukraine's experience has practical value for other countries; countries' assistance to Ukraine is the 'price' for access to this experience"

 Brovdi's communication style is characterized by: